react-native-camera/react-native-camera/docs/RNCamera.md

 Supported options:

  - `width` (integer).
-This property allows to specify the width that the returned image should have.
+This property allows to specify the width that the returned image should have, image ratio will not be affected.
 If no value is specified the maximum image size is used (capture may take longer).

  - `quality` (float between 0 to 1.0).
 This property is used to compress the output jpeg file with 1 meaning no jpeg compression will be applied.
 If no value is specified `quality:1` is used.